-Nevertheless, before cultivating any plant, it’s always important to take a good look at its needs and growing conditions.
+Before cultivating any plant, it’s always important to take a good look at its needs and growing conditions.

 Spearmint Plant Care: The Basics

-Therefore, when this herb is grown outdoors in the garden, it will do exceptionally well in clay soil.
+So, when this herb is grown outdoors in the garden, it will do exceptionally well in clay soil.

 Furthermore, when it is grown in pots, it prefers moderately well-drained soil.